pivotal/blog/content/post/interpreting-decision-trees-and-random-forests.md

 <center><em>Figure 11: Contribution vs. shell weight for each class (Random Forest)</em></center>

 ## Final Thoughts
 We have shown in this blog that by looking at the paths, we can gain a deeper understanding of decision trees and random forests.
 This is especially useful since random forests are an embarrassingly parallel, typically high performing machine learning model.
-By interpreting them better, their value increases.
+For many of Pivotal's clients, we need to deliver them not only a highly predictive model, but also one that is explainable.
+That is, we do not want to give them a black box regardless of how well it performs.
+This requirement is important when dealing with clients in government or the financial space since our models will need to pass through compliance.